 Of course, I, along with the vast majority of the accountancy profession, strongly support the introduction of digital systems and the move towards electronic record keeping, but I felt the original Making Tax Digital timetable was too ambitious and was unfair to small businesses.
 Yesterday’s announcement now gives small businesses the opportunity to opt in to digital record keeping when they and the software are ready rather than being forced into a distressed purchase.

-There is an added element of detail in that businesses will be required to keep digital records for VAT purposes from April 2019, but as VAT is already under a quarterly reporting process that must be performed online, this will have limited impact.
+There is an added element of detail in that businesses will be required to keep digital records for VAT purposes from April 2019 – this will have a huge impact for small businesses over the £85,000 turnover

 If you would like to discuss MTD or have any questions please do get in touch with us.